 Cost Formulas for Inventories – FIFO, LIFO and Weighted Average Cost (IAS 2)

-For many businesses, tracking the cost of identical inventory items on a unit-by-unit basis is infeasible.
-As a result, IAS 2 permits the use of either the first-in, first-out (FIFO) method or a weighted average cost formula to represent inventory movements.
+For many businesses, tracking the movement of identical inventory items on a unit-by-unit basis would be impossible.
+As a result, IAS 2 permits the use of either the first-in, first-out (FIFO) method or a weighted average cost formula to represent movements of interchangeable inventories.

 Interchangeable inventories

-Cost of interchangeable inventories, which aren’t allocated for a specific project, should be determined using either the FIFO or weighted average cost formula.
-The chosen formula should be consistently applied to all inventories of similar nature and use to the entity (IAS 2.25-26).
+The cost of interchangeable inventories, which aren’t allocated for a specific project, should be determined using either the FIFO or weighted average cost formula.
+The chosen formula should be consistently applied to all inventories of a similar nature and use to the entity (IAS 2.25-26).

 --